 In 2017, National Tartan Day and Canada’s Sesquicentennial Anniversary provided us with an opportunity to reflect on the important contributions our Scottish immigrants and their descendants have made to our rural communities.
 The Perth County Tartan was created to commemorate the 150th anniversary celebrations of Canada.
 This anniversary was a great opportunity to celebrate what it means to be Canadian and as part of this celebration, the Perth County Tartan is an effective way to showcase and symbolize Perth County’s identity.
 The development of the tartan presented an opportunity to celebrate the history of Perth County, and those that have settled in the region, as well as the link between the past and the future.
 The Tartan furthers the creativity and dignity of the Perth County brand identity.

-APPENDIX
+APPENDIX A